ctb/titus-blog/src/2015-site-policies.rst

 ---------------

 We moderate things in these here parts.
 Not every point of view deserves to be heard.
-Unmoderated spaces tend to be full of assholes.
+Unmoderated spaces tend to be full of jerks.

 Anonymous posting is allowed.
 Using a consistent identity is encouraged.